jcockbain/jamescockbain.com/content/pages/about.md

 Hi, I'm James and this is my website.
 I currently work as a software developer within IBM cloud.

-Most recently, I've been working on an open source project aiming to enhance the development of cloud-native applications in containers.
-If you're interested, more on that at [eclipse.org/codewind](https://www.eclipse.org/codewind/).

 ### About this website